watem-sedem/watem-sedem/docs/output.rst

 sewer_in.rst
 ************

-Raster with the amount of sediment (kg) that is trapped in every sewer pixel.
+Raster with the amount of sediment :math:`(kg)` that is trapped in every sewer pixel.
 This raster is only generated when :ref:`Include sewers = 1 <inlcudesewers>`.

 .. _sediexportrst: